Men’s Mental Health.

 - Tried once – Productive therapy can often take a few attempts and some shopping around to find a good fit.
 The therapeutic relationship has the rare potential to be one of those life-changing relationships and making a connection on the first attempt is possible, but if you don’t at least give yourself a shot and take a couple more swings.

-- Alcohol or drug use equates to coping – Volumes of data show alcohol and/or drug use leads to a plethora of physical ailments, mental health disorders, and exacerbate mild symptoms.
+- Alcohol or drug use equates to coping – Volumes of data show alcohol and/or drug use leads to a plethora of physical ailments, and mental health disorders, and exacerbate mild symptoms.

 - Men don’t ask for help to keep up an image of being “strong” – the days of John Wayne and Mad Men are long gone.
 Here are some men who fit into today’s masculine stereotypes who have sought out mental health support for men and found benefit; Kobe Bryant, Jay-Z, Kid Cudi, Kanye West, Ryan Reynolds, Tyson Fury, Michael Phelps, Pete Davidson, DeMar DeRozan, Brandon Marshall, Kevin Love, Logic, and countless others who despite seeking treatment remain in a shadow cast by stigma.